At least 4 people were killed in a Tulsa, Oklahoma, hospital campus shooting, police say

 The gunman is also dead, police said.
 Authorities believe the shooter's gunshot wound was self-inflicted, Tulsa Police Department Deputy Chief Eric Dalgleish said in the news conference.

+Several people were also wounded, though no one has life-threatening injuries, police Capt.
+Richard Meulenberg told CNN on Wednesday night.

-Dispatchers received a call about an active shooter at the Natalie Medical Building, a physicians' office building on the St. Francis Hospital campus, at roughly 4:52 p.m. local time, Dalgleish said.
+Dispatchers received a call about an active shooter at the Natalie Medical Building, a physicians' office building on the St. Francis Hospital campus, shortly after 4:50 p.m. local time, Dalgleish said.

-Officers responded to the scene at roughly 4:56 p.m. and made contact with victims and the suspect roughly five minutes later, Dalgleish said.
+Officers responded to the scene within minutes and made contact with victims and the suspect roughly five minutes later, Dalgleish said.
 The officers who arrived could hear shots inside the building, which directed them to the second floor, according to the deputy chief.

 "The scene is fairly limited to one section of that floor, on the second floor," Dalgleish said.
 At least part of the scene was in an orthopedic office on that floor, according to Dalgleish.